EmreErinc/envforge/docs/cli-reference.md

 - `list`: List all active and expired leases
 - `revoke <NAME>`: Revoke an active lease immediately
 - `renew <NAME> --ttl <TTL>`: Extend an existing lease's TTL
-- `grant`: Mint a JIT lease bound to a single subprocess PID
+- `grant`: Give one running command short-lived access to a secret, then auto-expire it

 **Examples:**